Achilles tendon pain

 - Strengthens the ankle and stability around the Achilles tendon.

-Prevent future health problems
+Prevent future Achilles tendon problems

 To avoid recurring problems, you should: